NeilMcB/hml/notes.md

 # Then fit/predict as normal
 ```

 Generally, a given classifier in an ensemble which uses bagging will only see some of the data.
 We can therefore use the portion of the training data not seen when training a given classifier to estimate its validation score.
+This means we don't need to create a separate validation set and can thus train on a larger dataset.

 Random Forests provide a handy way to estimate how important each feature is for classification/regression.
 They do this by looking at how each node (and thus each feature) reduces impurity as training samples pass through.
 It is weighted by the number of samples considered by each node.

+Extra-Trees don't fit the decision threshold when training, instead picking a random value.
+This adds an extra level of regularisation and speeds up training.

 ### Boosting